 MP-20 HMB Golf Insider verdict

 The HMB irons live up to what you would expect when buying a Mizuno iron – a soft, yet powerful feel.
-Yes, the MP-20 and MMC do feel sharper with the good shots, but the levels of forgiveness offered by the HMB irons far outweighs the loss.
+Yes, the MP-20 and MMC do feel sharper with the good shots, but the levels of forgiveness offered by the HMB irons far outweighs the loss – hence their ranking in our review of the best irons for mid handicappers.

 If you are looking for a forgiving set of irons that still offers excellent feel and control then look no further than the Mizuno HMB irons.